 Students who disrupt class for any reason are violating school rules.
 This rule applies to students' personal possessions as well.
-Items including, but not limited to, game cards (Pokemon Cards, etc.), trading cards (baseball cards, football cards, etc.), portable electronic games, toys, make-up (lipstick, lipgloss), and portable electronic devices are not allowed in school.
+Items including, but not limited to, trading cards (baseball cards, football cards, etc.), portable electronic games, toys, make-up (lipstick, lipgloss), mp3 players, and other portable electronic devices are not allowed in school.
 Students who violate this rule will have their item(s) confiscated until the item(s) is picked up by a parent/guardian and will be subject to consequences.
 Repeated violations of this policy may cause personal property to be confiscated for a period of up to 30 days, irrespective of any costs or fees students and/or their families may incur as a result.